bcowgill/perljs/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+## Version and Release

+First you update the version number in package.json then run npm version command.

+i.e.

+might not be used...
+npm version patch -m "release %s featuring ..."

+pre-version.sh command does the lint and coverage check. version.sh takes the version number from package.json and injects it into source files and adds a note to README.md then builds everything and adds to git post-version.sh pushes everything, installs module globally, and publishes it to npm and bower

+this might be what's used now... pre-release.sh asks for version and updates files, runs build and docs and makes npm package release.sh takes a version number, pushes, publishes to npm and bower installs npm and bower modules locally

 ## TODO

 Check the releasing scripts for pnpm/npm.